pirosikick/eslintrc-editor/docs/user-guide/configuring.md

 3. Project-level configuration:
     1. `.eslintrc` file in same directory as linted file
     1. `package.json` file in same directory as linted file
-    1. Continue searching for `.eslintrc` and `package.json` files in ancestor directories (parent has highest precedence, then grandparent, etc.), up to and including the root directory.
+    1. Continue searching for `.eslintrc` and `package.json` files in ancestor directories (parent has highest precedence, then grandparent, etc.), up to and including the root directory or until a config with `"root": true` is found.
-    1. In the absence of any configuration from (i) and (ii), fall back to `~/.eslintrc` - personal default configuration
+    1. In the absence of any configuration from (1) thru (3), fall back to a personal default configuration in  `~/.eslintrc`.
-4. ESLint default configuration:
-    1. `environments.json`
-    1. `eslint.json`
-    1. Blank (no config)

 ## Extending Configuration Files